-I’m not sure we’ve thought more about touch than we have this year.
-From “staying in touch” with friends and family from a distance to the rise of words like “touch-free”, “hands-free”, and — for those of us who love Postmates — “contactless delivery”, touch might just be the word of 2020.
+I’m not sure we’ve thought more about touch than we have recently.
+From “staying in touch” with friends and family, from a distance to the rise of words like “touch-free”, “hands-free”, and — for those of us who love Postmates — “contactless delivery”, touch might just be the word of 2020 and 2021.
 Well, touché.

 The conventional wisdom seems to be: The less cash exchanged, the better.
-It’s safer, cleaner — and then there’s the U.S. coin shortage.
+It’s safer, cleaner — and then there’s the U.S. coin shortage these days.

 Encouraging clients to switch to credit card payments is easy enough.
 But once you’ve done that, that’s when things might start to feel awkward.
 In a word: tips.

 You’ve spent your career graciously accepting them, but that doesn’t mean you want to outrightly ask for a tip after each session.
 But what if there’s no easy way to encourage tipping that keeps the process hands-free?

 Here are a few tips from the team behind our built-in payment processing to help providers who are grappling with the “should I or shouldn’t I?” aspect of asking for tips on credit card payments.

 How to Encourage Tipping with Credit Card Payments

 Pro tip: Speaking of touch-free… If you happen to be using Schedulicity as your scheduling platform for appointments, you already have access to a tool called Norm.